junxit/us-congress-bills-110/metadata.md

 - 2007-10-23 — Mr. Thompson (MS) moved to suspend the rules and pass the bill, as amended.
 - 2007-10-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 6 (Roll no. 993). (text: CR H11854-11857)
 - 2007-10-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 6 (Roll no. 993).(text: CR H11854-11857)
+- 2007-10-24 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.